How Long Does It Take to Build Good Credit From Scratch?

 Become an Authorized User on Someone Else’s Card

-While you might not be approved for a regular credit card card on your own, you could become an authorized user on someone else’s account, like your parent’s or spouse’s.
+While you might not be approved for a regular credit card on your own, you could become an authorized user on someone else’s account, like your parents or your spouse’s account.

 Authorized users have a credit card and can use it just like the primary account holder, but have no legal responsibility for the account.
 The credit history of the account shows up on the authorized user’s credit report so long as the card issuer reports authorized user data to a credit bureau, which is what can give you a credit score boost.